BabylonJS/Documentation/content/features/featuresDeepDive/mesh/nodeGeometry.md

 ## How to Use

-The `NodeGeometry` class is an utility class, meaning it is autonomous and does not require access to an engine or a scene.
+The `NodeGeometry` class is a utility class, meaning it is autonomous and does not require access to an engine or a scene.
 So instantiation is pretty simple:

 ```
 const nodeGeometry = new BABYLON.NodeGeometry("my node geometry");